Nuclear Futures?

 What are the parameters of the ultimate test of public suppport that will define consent?

 Can consent be passed from one generation to another?
-The current GDF process is now almost 6 years and only 4 community partnerships have formed with nearly 3 years since the most recent (Theddlethorpe).
-Are there any more in the pipeline?
+The current GDF process is now 7 years in and only 4 community partnerships have formed in that time with 2 dropping out for different reasons.
+Will there be any more?
+Also what happens if a suitable site and willing community is not found?

 Back